ejwillemse/BAN313/chapter6.md

 $$I\_\text{end}(t) = \max\(0, I\_\text{start}(t) - O(t)),$$
 $$I\_\text{start}(t + 1) = I\_\text{end}(t) + P.$$

-Instead of calculating the levels by hand we can write an R programme to do so for us.
+In this exercise we will write an R programme to calculate the inventory levels.

-Assume that the setup is the same as before, where we manufacture 150 products per day and our starting inventory for Day 1 is 120 products.
+Assume that the setup is the same as before, where we manufacture 150 products per day and our starting inventory for Day 1 was 120 products.
 The number of products ordered, $O(t)$, for 10 consecutive days were:

 ```
 O <- c(148, 195, 140, 147, 193, 104, 159, 144, 107, 137)
 ```

 In the above code we have stored the number of products ordered in the vector `O`.
-Day's 2 orders, $O(t=2)$, is then `O[2]`.
+Day's 2 orders, $O(t=2)$ can be retrieved using `O[2]`.
 Our starting inventory for Day 1 is $I\_\text{start} = 120$, and our production batch size is $P = 150$.

 In this exercise we will track our starting and ending inventory-levels from Days 1 to 10, and for each day calculate if there was a stock-out.